Ice Cube: 1986: C.I.A.

 With friend Sir Jinx, Ice Cube formed the rap group C.I.A., and performed at parties hosted by Dr. Dre.
-Since 1984, Dre was a member of a popular DJ crew, the World Class Wreckin' Cru, which by 1985 was also performing and recording electro rap.
+Since 1984, Dre had been a member of a popular DJ crew, the World Class Wreckin' Cru, which by 1985 was also performing and recording electro rap.
 Dre had Cube help write the Wreckin Cru's hit song "Cabbage Patch".
 Dre also joined Cube on a side project, a duo called Stereo Crew, which made a 12-inch record, "She's a Skag", released on Epic Records in 1986.

 In 1987, C.I.A. released the Dr. Dre-produced single "My Posse".
-Meanwhile, the Wreckin' Cru's home base was the Eve After Dark nightclub, about a quarter of a mile outside of the city Compton in Los Angeles county.
+Meanwhile, the Wreckin' Cru's home base was the Eve After Dark nightclub, about a quarter of a mile outside of the city of Compton in Los Angeles County.
 While Dre was on the turntable, Ice Cube would rap, often parodying other artists' songs.
 In one instance, Cube's rendition was "My Penis", parodying Run-DMC's "My Adidas".
 In 2015, the nightclub's co-owner and Wreckin' leader Alonzo Williams would recall feeling his reputation damaged by this and asking it not to be repeated.

 1986–1989: N.W.A.

 At 16, Cube sold his first song to Eric Wright, soon dubbed Eazy-E, who was forming Ruthless Records and the musical team N.W.A, based in Compton, California.
 Himself from South Central Los Angeles, Cube would be N.W.A's only core member not born in Compton.

 Upon the success of the song "Boyz-n-the-Hood"—written by Cube, produced by Dre, and rapped by Eazy-E, helping establish gangsta rap in California—Eazy focused on developing N.W.A, which soon gained MC Ren.
-Cube wrote some of Dre's and nearly all of Eazy's lyrics on N.W.A's official debut album, Straight Outta Compton, released in August 1988.
-Yet by late 1989, Cube questioned his compensation and N.W.A's management by Jerry Heller.
+Cube wrote some of Dre's and nearly all of Eazy's lyrics on N.W.A's official debut album, Straight Outta Compton, released in January 1989.
+Yet by the end of the year, Cube questioned his compensation and N.W.A's management by Jerry Heller.

 Cube also wrote most of Eazy-E's debut album Eazy-Duz-It.
 He received a total pay of $32,000, and the contract that Heller presented in 1989 did not confirm that he was officially an N.W.A member.
 After leaving the group and its label in December, Cube sued Heller, and the lawsuit was later settled out of court.
 In response, N.W.A members attacked Cube on the 1990 EP 100 Miles and Runnin', and on N.W.A's next and final album, Niggaz4Life, in 1991.